dariushghasemi/SNP-TSHcat_Interaction_Model/README.md

 #changing the reference level to normal TSH
 chris$TSH_cat <- relevel(chris$TSH_cat, ref = 2)
 ```
-##6.
-Reassiginment of the individuals who have taken any mediacation/treatment for their thyroid dysfunction:
+#### 6. Re-assignment of the individuals who have taken any mediacation/treatment for their thyroid dysfunction:
 We assigned these people to their actual TSH level which we expect they belong before taking the treatment and regulaing their TSH.

-##7.
-And Finally here is the summary of Regression Model:
+#### 7. And Finally here is the summary of Regression Model:
 ```Rscript
 summary(lm(eGFRw.log.Res ~ `chr1:10599281`:TSH_cat + PC1 + PC2 + PC3 + PC4 + PC5 + PC6 + PC7 + PC8 + PC9 + PC10, data = vcfReg_TSHmod))
 ---